Move data with less drag and more truth.

 Enterprise relevance

-Built for the infrastructure beneath the glamour: staging, ETL transport, ingestion preparation, and system-to-system movement at operational scale.
-Where the actual cost lives.
+Built for the infrastructure beneath the glamour: ETL transport, ingestion preparation, and direct system-to-system movement at operational scale — including database-to-database transfers with no staging layer, no extract-to-file step, and no orchestration overhead.

 2,516,818 rows per second.